Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 Honors and Awards

 Graham deliberately refrained from talking about his celebrity status.
-Instead, he wanted to shine the light on his Christian beliefs.
+Instead, he wanted to shine a light on his Christian beliefs.
 Even so, he was honored on many occasions.

 - He was the 1,000th person to get a star on the Hollywood Walk of Fame.